falatz30/Excel-Expert-Supply-Chain/README.md

 Constraining Model:
     &nbsp;&nbsp;
     &nbsp;&nbsp;
-    Imainge that you would like to keep the median of Col C the same, however the sum of Col B needed to decrease to the target highlighted in column G. The formula in column D2 identifies which values could be taken to constrain A, such that the median of                      col B would be the same.
+    Imainge that you would like to keep the median of Col C the same, however the sum of Col B needed to decrease to the target highlighted in column G. The formula in column D2 identifies which values could be removed to constrain A, such that the median of                      col B would be the same.
 This concept is proven in I8.
 A new dataset can be shown if K2 is set to 'Yes' then col B & C are copied to col V & W and turn the shuffle back to 'off'.
 Furthermore the target values can changed.

 Minimum Inventory Model:
     &nbsp;&nbsp;